 The key to the real abundant life is to follow Christ's example of forcing His will into submission to the Father's will, even to the point of death.

 The Thyatira epistle carries a central theme for all seven churches, namely the tendency to syncretize or mix worldly ideas with the truth of God.

 When God removes an infirmity or gives a blessing, He also gives a responsibility to follow through, using the blessing to overcome and glorify God.

 Martin Collins, reflecting on an administrative decision about care of the widows in the early Church (mentioned in Acts 6:1), suggests that dual languages and dual cultures (Greek and Hebrew) led to at a perceived "double standard" in the way welfare was distributed to Jewish and Hellenistic widows.
 The solution was …

 Luke, the writer of the gospel of that name and the book of Acts, is more significant to the New Testament than it may first appear.
-Though he cast the spotlight on others like Christ and Paul, what we know of his life contains lessons we can use.

 The book of Amos is addressed to the ones who have made the new covenant with God.
 Having made the covenant, we must remember that privilege brings peril.